 I had been a committee member of the SA Branch many years ago and enjoyed it, but my constant travelling put a halt to all that.
-Happily, I am back on the committee.
-And I want to ensure that SA has a voice in the national ACS scene, and to shape the new generation into keeping the wonders of cinematography alive and kicking, down here in Adelaide and beyond.
+Happily, I am back on the committee to help ensure that SA has a voice in the national ACS scene and to shape the new generation into keeping the wonders of cinematography alive and kicking down here in Adelaide and beyond.